dotnet/designs/proposed/runtime-binding.md

 # Runtime Binding Behavior

-[Framework-dependent](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd)  applications require a .NET Core host to find a compatible runtime from a central location.
+[Framework-dependent](https://docs.microsoft.com/dotnet/core/deploying/#framework-dependent-deployments-fdd)  applications require a .NET Core host to find a compatible runtime from a central location.
 The behavior of runtime binding is critical for both application compatibility and runtime deployment convenience.
+[Self-contained](https://docs.microsoft.com/dotnet/core/deploying/#self-contained-deployments-scd) apps don't have this need, because there is only one runtime they will ever use.

 This document proposes a model that works for both apps and managed COM components/hosting.

 Related content:

 * [Roll Forward On No Candidate Fx](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md) doc defines existing behavior.
 * [Roll forward improvements for COM -- dotnet/core-setup #5062](https://github.com/dotnet/core-setup/issues/5062) specifies a proposal specific to COM.
-* [--fx-version argument to dotnet exec should apply roll-forward policy -- dotnet/core-setup #4146](https://github.com/dotnet/core-setup/issues/4146) specifies a proposal to enable roll-forward for `--fx-version`

 ## Parts of a version number